ajitsingh98/Data-Science-Interview-Questions-Answers/convolutional_neural_networks.md

 ---

-### Q: Given an image of size $w × h$, and a kernel with width $K$  , how many multiplications and additions are required to convolve the image?
+### Q: Given an image of size $w × h $, and a kernel with width $ K$  , how many multiplications and additions are required to convolve the image?

 <details>
 <summary><b>💡 Show Answer</b></summary>

-- **Direct Solution**: Analytical solution and mathematical formulation for `Given an image of size $w × h$, and a kernel with width $K$  , how many multiplications and additions are required to convolve the image?`.
+- **Direct Solution**: Analytical solution and mathematical formulation for `Given an image of size $w × h $, and a kernel with width $ K$  , how many multiplications and additions are required to convolve the image?`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>